-Name, Age, Principal Occupation or Position, Other Directorships Served as Director Since NOMINEES FOR TERMS ENDING IN 2015 C. Fernandez G., 45 Chairman and Chief Executive Officer of Grupo Modelo, S.A.B. de C.V., a brewery holding company 2001 He is also a Director of Grupo Televisa, S.A.B. and a former Director of Anheuser-Busch Companies, Inc. Mr. Fernandez's qualifications to serve on the Board also include his international, operating and marketing experience as former Chief Operating Officer of Grupo Modelo.
-A. F. Golden, 65 Partner of Davis Polk & Wardwell, lawyers 2000 Mr. Golden's qualifications to serve on the Board include his leadership, international and industry experience in heading Davis Polk teams in private and governmental litigation; in representing large multinational companies in corporate governance matters and acquisition-related transactions; counseling multinational companies on antitrust matters; and as a former member of his firm's Management Committee.
-W. R. Johnson, 62 Chairman, President and Chief Executive Officer of H. J. Heinz Company, a global packaged food manufacturer 2008 He is also a Director of United Parcel Service, Inc. Mr. Johnson's qualifications to serve on the Board also include his leadership, international, operating and marketing experience as former Senior Vice President of H. J. Heinz responsible for Heinz operations in the Asia-Pacific area; former Chief Operating Officer of H. J. Heinz; and former Vice President of Marketing for Heinz ketchup, foodservice and sauces.
-J. B. Menzer, 60 Chief Executive Officer of Michaels Stores, Inc., retailer 2002 He is also a former Director of Wal-Mart de Mexico and The Seiyu, Ltd. Mr. Menzer's qualifications to serve on the Board also include his leadership, international and financial experience as retired Vice Chairman and Chief Administrative Officer of Wal-Mart Stores, Inc.; former President and CEO of Wal-Mart International, with operating responsibilities for all Wal-Mart international operations; former Chief Financial Officer of Wal-Mart Stores, Inc.; former President of Ben Franklin Retail Stores, Inc.; and Certified Public Accountant.
+Name, Age, Principal Occupation or Position, Other Directorships Served as Director Since NOMINEE FOR TERM ENDING IN 2014(1) A. A. Busch III, 75 Retired Chairman of the Board of Anheuser-Busch Companies, Inc., brewery, container manufacturer and theme park operator 1985 He is also a former Director of AT&T Inc. Mr. Busch's qualifications to serve on the Board also include his leadership and international experience as former Chief Executive Officer and President of Anheuser-Busch Companies and broad experience as a director of large public companies.
+TO CONTINUE IN OFFICE UNTIL 2015 C. Fernandez G., 46 Chairman and Chief Executive Officer of Grupo Modelo, S.A.B. de C.V., a brewery holding company 2001 He is also a Director of Grupo Televisa, S.A.B. and Grupo Financiero Santander México S.A.B. de C.V., and a former Director of Anheuser-Busch Companies, Inc. Mr. Fernandez's qualifications to serve on the Board also include his international, operating and marketing experience as former Chief Operating Officer of Grupo Modelo.
+A. F. Golden, 66 Partner of Davis Polk & Wardwell, lawyers 2000 Mr. Golden's qualifications to serve on the Board include his leadership, international and industry experience heading Davis Polk teams in private and governmental litigation; representing large multinational companies in corporate governance matters and acquisition-related transactions; counseling multinational companies on antitrust matters; and as a former member of his firm's Management Committee.
+W. R. Johnson, 63 Chairman, President and Chief Executive Officer of H. J. Heinz Company, a global packaged food manufacturer 2008 He is also a Director of United Parcel Service, Inc. Mr. Johnson's qualifications to serve on the Board also include his leadership, international, operating and marketing experience as former Senior Vice President of H. J. Heinz responsible for Heinz operations in the Asia-Pacific area; former Chief Operating Officer of H. J. Heinz; and former Vice President of Marketing for Heinz ketchup, foodservice and sauces.
+TO CONTINUE IN OFFICE UNTIL 2014 D. N. Farr, 57 Chairman of the Board and Chief Executive Officer of Emerson 2000 He is also a Director of International Dusiness Machines Corneration and a former Director of Dalphi Corn